 Do I clench?
 Am I a grinder?
 How can I tell?
 What’s the difference between one and the other anyway?

 These are important questions that some of you may have asked.
 Others may have been told by their dentist that they are doing it, usually followed up by recommending the use of a mouth guard or night guard.
-In some circumstances, when a dentist detects signs of clenching and grinding he may recommend crowns, tmj treatment (temporal mandibular joint, located right next to your ear canal), selective tooth grinding, among other things.
+In some circumstances, when a dentist in Tijuana detects signs of clenching and grinding he may recommend crowns, tmj treatment (temporal mandibular joint, located right next to your ear canal), selective tooth grinding, among other things.
 I agree on all these treatments as relief for someone who suffers from this malady and I also like to get to the root of the problem, to know why my patient clenches and grinds.

 So, let’s start by the title of the problem and take it from there.
 If you bring your teeth together and all upper and lower teeth are in contact and remain in this position, that’s clenching.
 If, while holding this position without bringing your teeth apart, you begin to move your mandible back and forth, left and right, even if it’s just a minor movement, then that’s grinding.
 And a bruxist is the patient who does the combination of both.
 Simple, right?
 In my opinion, you can’t be a grinder without being a clencher.